dynamizeMe/termax/README.md

 ### tSpawn

 <a name="tSpawn"></a>
-tSpawn is a wrapper around spawn from child_process like all other termax wrappers.
-It also takes two arguments, configs(array of config objects) and an optional callback function, and it always requires the cmd and args properties.Example:
+tSpawn is a wrapper around spawn from child_process, like all other termax wrappers.
+It also takes two arguments, configs(array of config objects) and an optional callback function, and it always requires the cmd and args properties.
+Example:

 ```javascript
 import {tSpawn} from '@dynamize/termax';